b13/menus/README.md

     page.10 = TREEMENU
     # a list of page IDs, rootpageID is used if none given
     page.10.entryPoints = 23,13
-    # the number of levels to fetch from the database
+    # the number of levels to fetch from the database (1 if empty)
     page.10.depth = 3
     page.10.excludePages = 4,51
     page.10.renderObj.level1 = TEXT